Digital Drawing as Structural Thinking: From Archive to Magnetic Join

 What Drawing Needed to Contain

-By the end of this stage, it was clear that a viable join drawing must already account for:
+By the end of this stage, a viable join drawing had to account for:

 material thickness and weight